 Although the calculation of NMR properties has become a straightforward procedure, it remains often difficult to match theoretical predictions with experimental observations.
 In order to learn something from theory, it is vital to simulate the zeolite structure under the right physical conditions.
 This is challenging because, for a given number of aluminum tetrahedra, there exist a vast amount of possible acid site configurations, which all give rise to slightly different NMR properties.
 To reduce the number of structures that we consider, selection rules must be set up based on the spectroscopic response of typical structural motifs and energy considerations.
 Furthermore, experimental NMR spectra of zeolites are usually recorded while water and/or other adsorbates are still present in the pores.
 This can also have major implications for the spectroscopic results [2,3].
 Finally, aluminum may not only be present inside the framework itself, but it may also exist as an extraframework species.
 However, the nature of possible extraframework aluminum (EFAL) species is not yet clear, as they might be present as mononuclear or multinuclear structures.

 This thesis aims to apply state-of-the-art computational techniques to investigate the NMR properties for a range of important zeolite frameworks under different conditions.
-Many unique zeolites topologies are known, as such different structures from the IZA zeolite database will be used to perform a screening of the NMR parameters with the aim to observe trends.
 In order to optimize the modeling techniques, a benchmark study of different levels of theory will be performed for the calculation of NMR properties.
 Subsequently, the aim is to work towards the characterization of acid site configurations through the derivation of selection rules for candidate aluminum distributions.
 While the number of configurations increases roughly exponentially with the number of acid sites per unit cell, the amount of relevant configurations lies much lower.
 In this way, many equivalent configurations can be eliminated based on symmetry considerations.
 Furthermore, it is possible to make further selections based on physical insight, e.g. by employing a distance criterion for nearby acid sites.
 Possible trends in the calculated NMR parameters can then be investigated based on a relatively small subset of relevant structures.

 A second aspect in this thesis, will be the role of water on the resulting NMR spectra.
 While it is obvious that NMR parameters will be affected (sensitivity to the local environment!), both the nature of the interactions and the extent of their influence are unknown.
 At first instance, static calculations will be performed, in which temperature effects are ignored.
 However, as water can be very mobile in the zeolite pores, it will also be necessary to apply computationally heavier dynamic methods that allow to simulate the material at a certain temperature.
 Combining both static and dynamic approaches, the behaviour of water in the pores can be investigated and the implications for the NMR properties can be assessed.
 It is known that the proton can be solvated to form charged hydronium complexes .
 In order to judge whether this has implications for reaction mechanisms (is the proton still available for catalysis?), it is important to know at which framework loading (number of water molecules per pore) this solvation can take place.
 Currently there has been no systematic investigation into the behaviour of water near single and multiple acid sites in zeolitic structures.
 The same questions can be asked about other adsorbates that are often used in zeolite production and can be present after synthesis, e.g. ammonia.